JoseMelvin-Calleja/Group-4-Project-1/README.md

 Home Values per City
 Average List Prices per City
 Housing Sale Prices per City
+Number of New Monthly Listings per City
+Percentages of Homes Sold Above List Price
 Average Number of Properties with a Price Cut per City Average Number of Days to Pending per City Correlations of Days to Pending vs Number of New Properties per City